maheshrkuruptech/datastructureandalgorithms/datastructure/README.md

 ##### Advantage
 Wastage of memory due to initialization at compile time is solved.
 Its of dynamic size.
-Deletion and Insertion time complexity is O(1)
+Deletion and Insertion time complexity is O(1) ?? :D

 ##### DisAdvantage
 Extra memory to store pointers.